dogvacay/text-processing-problems/README.md

 ---------------------
 A snippet of text is an arbitray length of text pulled out from a larger body of text.
 A piece of text.
 An extract of text.

-We want you to find keywords in text, and extract the snippet of text that surrounds it.
-Use the code you wrote in problem one to find and highlight the keyword in the snippet.
+We want you to find keywords in body of text and extract the snippets of text that surrounds them.
+We like the keywords highlighted as well just like problem number one above.

-In our problem a snippet represents text up to 20 characters preceding the keyword, the keyword itself, and up to 20 characters following the keyword.
+We are defining a snippet of text as up to 20 characters preceding the keyword, the keyword itself, and up to 20 characters following the keyword.
 Our problem then is:

 * _Given_: A textual payload for input processing and a library of keywords
 * _When_: A keyword is encountered in the textual payload as a word